Close

 If you’re not happy with your Polarity slots, or just want to make more room for extra-powerful Mods, you can change and add Polarities to any piece of equipment with a resource called Forma.
 To do so, select the “Actions” button at the bottom of the Upgrades Menu and choose “Polarization.”
 This will prompt you to select a Polarity symbol and to select whichever Mod slot you want to place it in.

 You can purchase fully constructed Forma from the in-game Market for Platinum.
 Forma Blueprints are also a fairly common drop from Void Relics, as well as certain events and specially marked activities.
-There is also Umbra Forma (to match Umbra Mods), Aura Forma (for Polarizing Aura Mod slots) and Stance Forma (for Polarizing Melee Weapon Stance Mod Slots).
+There is also Umbra Forma (to match Umbra Mods), Aura Forma and Stance Forma.
+It is worth noting that normal Forma can still be used to change the Polarity of an Aura or Stance slot as normal.
+However, Aura Forma and Stance Forma apply a special universal Polarity, which will make the slot compatible with all Mods of their type!

 Orokin Catalysts & Orokin Reactors